fragrussu/MyRelax/README.md

 ```
 git clone https://github.com/fragrussu/MyRelax.git
 ```
-4. MyRelax is ready for you in `./MyRelax`.
-MyRelax scripts are in:
+4. MyRelax is ready for you in `./MyRelax` and MyRelax scripts are in:
 ```
 ./MyRelax/myrelax
 ```